remix-austin/remixaustin-com/blog/README.md

 ---
 ```

-Once the required front matter is included in your post, go to the `/blog` route in the Remix
+Once the required front matter is included in your post, go to the `blog.tsx` route in the Remix
 app.
 You should see all blog posts ordered by most recent first.
 Your post should be here
-with the front matter info you included.
+with the front matter you included.

 ## Adding MDX goodies

 We advise reading the [MDX docs](https://mdxjs.com/) to see what MDX adds on top of markdown.
-`import` statements must go below the front matter section, but above all of your content.
+`import` statements must go below the front matter section, but above all your content.

-You are capable of adding whatever content and functionality you wish, with some rules in
+You're capable of adding whatever content and functionality you wish, with some rules in
 place.

 ### For React components and Typescript

-If you are creating a component to include in your post, or if you have a Typescript utility
+If you're creating a component to include in your post, or if you have a Typescript utility
-file that you will make use of in your post, make them under the `/blog/posts/components`
+file that you'll make use of in your post, make them under the `/blog/posts/components`
 directory or the `/blog/posts/utils` directory.

 Please keep these components and utils lean and avoid importing code from outside these folders.